 Study 3 – Non-pharmacological analgesia: warm water immersion and water birth.

-Allen, J., Gao, Y., Dahlen, H., Reynolds, M., Beckmann, M., Cooper, C., Kildea, S. (in development).
+Allen, J., Gao, Y., Dahlen, H., Reynolds, M., Beckmann, M., Cooper, C., & Kildea, S. (under review).
 Women with uncomplicated pregnancies who intend waterbirth, compared to non-waterbirth, at onset of second stage labour: a feasibility cohort study.

 Study 4 – Spontaneous vaginal birth: hands-poised for birth; upright birth positions; and non-directed pushing.

-Allen, J., Lee, N., Jenkinson, B. (in development).
+Allen, J., Small, K., & Lee, N. (under review).
 The impact of the perineal bundle on Australian hospital midwifery practice: a critical thematic analysis.

 Study 5 – Optimising mother-baby interaction: first hour after birth; skin-to-skin contact; and baby-led breastfeeding.